 Severe tooth pain is a common sign of infection or extreme tooth decay.
 It’s important to avoid taking an anti-inflammatory medication until your dentist determines the cause of the pain.
 To minimize discomfort, apply an ice pack to the area.

-To learn more about emergency dentistry, call Alla Hart, DDS, PC or schedule an appointment online today.
+To learn more about emergency dentistry, call Thrive Dental or schedule an appointment online today.